 Introduces and surveys areas of exceptionality.
 Emphasizes cause-and-effect relationships relating to exceptional children and youth in the classroom.
 An elective will be required if this course was taken for undergraduate credit.
-Directed experiences required.

 Directed experiences required (7+ hours of professional field experiences in school setting).
 Credit, three hours.

-- TE 505 Computer-Based Instructional Technologies - OR
+TE 505 Computer-Based Instructional Technologies